 There was always a feeling of a free-wheeling party every night, Moscrip reminisces.
 “It was packed and a local hang out for the surrounding businesses, especially the advertising agencies in lower Queen Anne.”

-In late 2018, Duke’s Lake Union location will move a couple block up the lake to a larger location with spectacular lake views and extensive party facilities.
-2019 is the opening of its news location on Shilshole Bay.
+In late 2018, Duke’s Seafood Lake Union location will move a couple of blocks up the lake to a larger location with spectacular lake views and extensive party facilities.
+2019 is the opening of its new location on Shilshole Bay.
 “I started in the restaurant business on the Bay,” says Moscrip.
 “When we open the new Duke’s Seafood & Chowder on Shilshole, it will be like coming full circle.”